shukla-manya/troopod/README.md

 # Troopod

-Next.js app that scrapes a landing page, sends the page snapshot plus an ad creative to Gemini, and returns AI-suggested copy changes with a before/after HTML preview.
+Next.js app that scrapes a landing page, sends the page snapshot plus an ad creative to Groq, and returns AI-suggested copy changes with a before/after HTML preview.

 ## Folder structure